OpenMDAO/dymos/dymos/docs/feature_reference/phases/phases.rst

 The ability to utilize control derivatives in the equations of motion provides some unique capabilities, namely the ability to easily solve problems using *differential inclusion*, which will be demonstrated in the examples.

-The solution techniques used by the Phase classes in |project| generally fall into two categories: implicit and explicit phases.
+The solution techniques used by the Phase classes in Dymos generally fall into two categories: implicit and explicit phases.
 They differ in underlying details but both allow for the same general form of the optimal control problem.

 Implicit Phases
 ---------------
-Implicit phases in |project| use collocation techniques to find a state-time history that satisfies the ordinary differential equation for each state.
+Implicit phases in Dymos use collocation techniques to find a state-time history that satisfies the ordinary differential equation for each state.
 If the given problem is an initial value or well-posed boundary value problem, then there is a single unique solution.

 Implicit phases are so-called because the state-time history of the trajectory is provided a priori at each iteration by the optimizer.
-In |project|, implicit phases are subdivided into a series of one or more *segments*.
+In Dymos, implicit phases are subdivided into a series of one or more *segments*.
 On each segment, the time-history of each state variable is represented as a polynomial.
 The number of segments and the order of the state polynomial on each segment define a series of *nodes* in dimensionless time at which the state and control values are